Guaranteed Reachability on Riemannian Manifolds for Unknown Nonlinear Systems: Reachable Set

 \begin{theorem} Let $\overline{\mathcal{R}}(T,x_0)$ be defined as the reachable set of \eqref{ControlSystem1_GRS} at time $T$.
 Then, $\overline{\mathcal{R}}(T,x_0) \subset \mathcal{R}^{\mathcal{G}}(T,x_0)$. \end{theorem} \begin{proof} Proposition \ref{Proposition1} and Theorem \ref{Theorem 1} prove the claim. \end{proof}

-Now that we have a control system whose solutions are contained in the guaranteed reachable set, we want to determine how determine such solutions numerically on a manifold.
-Existing numerical methods such as multistep algorithms and sympletic integration techniques like Runge-Kutta \citep{crouch1993numerical,budd1999geometric} for manifolds can be used to determine such a reachable set.
+Now that we have a control system whose solutions are contained in the guaranteed reachable set, we want to determine these solutions numerically on a manifold.
+Existing numerical methods such as multistep algorithms and sympletic integration techniques like Runge-Kutta \citep{crouch1993numerical,budd1999geometric} for manifolds can be used to calculate a reachable set.
 We emphasize that systems are often described by ordinary differential equations in Euclidean spaces which constrain their dynamics to a naturally embedded manifold --- see section I.1, I.2, and I.3 in \citep{hairer2011solving} --- or the use of differential algebraic constraint equations \citep{cross2008level}.
 The solutions to such control systems are computed numerically on Euclidean spaces and projected onto the manifolds.

 We employ the techniques mentioned above to numerically determine the solution to our derived control system whose reachable set is contained in the GRS.
-For the aforementioned projection methods, numerically solving for the solution to a system evolving on a manifold requires the extra step of mapping velocities in the tangent space to their corresponding trajectories on $M$.
-Such a mapping is provided via the \textbf{exponential map} \citep{jost2008riemannian,absil2008optimization}.
-We illustrate the exponential map on the example of a pendulum constrained on $\mathcal{S}^1$ in Fig. \ref{fig:Pendulum_ExponentialMap} and formally define it below.
+For the aforementioned projection methods, numerically solving for the solution to a system evolving on a manifold requires the extra step of mapping velocities in the tangent space to their corresponding trajectories on $M$ via the \textbf{exponential map} \citep{jost2008riemannian,absil2008optimization}.
+We formally define the exponential map below.

 \begin{definition}[(Geodesic) exponential map] Let $M$ be a Riemannian manifold and $x \in M$.
 The exponential map at $x_0$ assigns to $\dot{x} \in T_{x_0}M$ the solution at time $t = 1$ to the geodesic equation with initial state $x_0$ and initial velocity $\dot{x}$ where $x(0) = x_0$ and $\nabla_{\dot{x}}\dot{x} = 0$. \end{definition}